MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/attachment-annotation-files.md

 #### [Web API](#tab/webapi)

-The following series of requests and responses show the interaction when using the Web API to download a PDF file named 25mb.pdf from the a note with `annotationid` value of `48ef5c74-c5a4-ed11-aad1-000d3a993550`.
+The following series of requests and responses show the interaction when using the Web API to download a PDF file named 25mb.pdf from the a note with the specified `annotationid` value.

 **Request**